News KrakenD CE v2.8 released with improved Lua and OpenTelemetry

 The JWK aggregator plugin allows KrakenD to validate tokens issued by numerous Identity Providers or multiple realms of the same Identity Server.

 The default behavior of KrakenD allows you to validate JWT tokens using a single Identity Provider or tenant per endpoint.
-However, there are times when tokens arriving at an endpoint originate in different providers or different tenants or realms.
-This is especially true in multi-tenant scenarios, where an ongoing migration or other systems converge into the gateway.
+However, sometimes, tokens arriving at an endpoint originate in different providers or, tenants or realms.
+It might be because you have a multi-tenant scenario, an ongoing migration, or other systems that converge into the gateway.
 The KrakenD jwk-aggregator allows you to alleviate this issue.

-The plugin generates a new JWK URL that is hosted locally, that recognizes all the tokens genereated in the different providers (the origins).
-For instance under the URL http://localhost:9876 (you can choose the port).
+The plugin generates a virtual JWK URL that can validate any token generated in the different identity providers (the origins) and hosts the URL locally, for instance, under the URL http://localhost:9876 (you can choose the port).

 All origins are fetched in parallel.
-If the cache is set to true, the responses of the Identity Server are and cached in-memory individually for the time specified in their Cache-Control header.
+If the cache is set to true, the Identity Server’s responses are cached in memory individually for the time specified in their Cache-Control header.
+You must set a cache policy to avoid hammering the Identity Server on each request.

 In addition to the aggregator cache, you can also enable shared caching for JWT validation.